-Status: The pandemic virus has entered the country and is spreading continuity
+Status: The pandemic virus has entered the country and is spreading throughout the community.
+Enough is known about the disease to tailor measures to specific needs

-Primary Objective: Provide targeted support and quality care while maintaining business
+Primary Objective: Provide targeted support and quality care while maintaining business continuity

-Pandemic Coordination - Actions required Responsible Actioned Y/N Pand demic virus infections are being reported in Strathbogie Sh ire 1 Maintain current infection control measures implemented in the Initial Action stage.
+Pandemic Coordination - Actions required Responsible Actioned Y/N Pano demic virus infections are being reported in Strathbogie Sh ire 1 Maintain current infection control measures implemented in the Initial Action stage.
 If the severity of the pandemic is deemed high the following is recommended: Public access to the Council offices be restricted.
 Promote social distancing.
 PPE usage - the State controller will provide advice about the appropriate use of PPE.
 Pandemic Coordinator/ Customer Service Coordinator / Risk and OHS Coordinator 2 Implement the following: Conduct regular tele-conferences with DHHS, support agencies and neighbouring municipalities.
 Identify which parts of the municipal plan will need to be implemented on advice from DHHS.
 MERO/MRM Pandemic Coordinator/EHO 3 Implement procedures to ensure continued support for Agencies caring for HACC clients and people who are isolated in their homes, including those of the Vulnerable Person's Register.
 Health Care Providers/ Pandemic Coordinator/ MRM 4 Implement the procedure to establish and deliver community support services.
 The nature of these will vary, depending on the degree of impact.
 Similarly, how they are delivered (single gathering point for the community or 'delivered services') will also vary.
-Pandemic Coordinator 5 Regularly (weekly) review measures to maintain critical council service delivery.
+Pandemic Coordinator 5 Regularly (weekly) review measures to maintain critical Council service delivery.
 Pandemic Coordinator/ ELT 6 Maintain communication with Council staff and the community Communications 7 Provide vaccination services to the priority community groups when directed by DHHS.
 Pandemic Coordinator/EHO 8 Prepare for the recovery arrangements for the affected community as the needs arise.
-Liaise with the local health and other service providers to ensure these actions complement each other Pandemic Coordinator/ MRM
+Liaise with the local health and other service providers to ensure these actions complement each other.
+Pandemic Coordinator/ MRM